SHELF / BACK BAR ITEMS:

 ABOUT BACK BAR FIGURINES

 The term "Back Bar Beer Figurines" is the title of a publication authored by George Baley that describes various categories of such items, along with photos and price ranges for such items.
 The most common material used to make these figurines is referred to as "chalk", which was actually plaster-of-paris or a somewhat more durable material called Palestic invented in 1946 by the Plasto Manufacturing Co. of Chicago, IL.
-A much more limited number of statutes were also made with such other materials as metal, ceramic, rubber, plastic resin wood, and glass.
+A much more limited number of statues were also made with such other materials as metal, ceramic, rubber, plastic resin wood, and glass.
 The types of statues or figurines promoting a beer could be in the form of an animal or a person associated with the beer, a sign displaying the name of the beer, small replicas of a bar with a few patrons, a hand grasping a beer bottle, a small replica of a full or half beer barrel and, to a far lesser extent, some ash trays or salt/pepper shakers.
 Only two examples of chalk shelf or back bar items for Bavarian were identified by Baley, as shown.

 Chalk Half Barrel c.
 1953.
 Above is a half barrel that was usually placed on shelf agains a wall, but it could also be hung.
 This one was just for dispay, but other types were occaisionaly used as banks for tips and even to hold foam scrappers or serve as a cigar tip cutter.